 - National energy security

 During operation, this project will directly provide electricity from wind energy at utility scale.
-Therefore, the project allows Egypt to benefit from one of its main renewable energy resources, namely wind energy.
-Accordingly, it would contribute to the minimization of dependence on the depleting fossil fuels and minimize the associated environmental adverse impacts.
-The project will also contribute to meeting part of the continuously increasing electricity needs in Egypt.
+Therefore, the project allows Egypt to benefit from one of its main renewable energy resources rather than using fossil fuels.

 - Reduction of GHG Emissions